kakkoii1337/gai/README.md

 **Step 5.** Open in Visual Studio Code

+**Step 6.** Update username

+.devcontainer/docker-compose.yml:

+-   Replace "kakkoii1337" in `USERNAME: "kakkoii1337"` with your username

+.devcontainer/devcontainer.json:

+-   Replace "kakkoii1337" in `"remoteUser": "kakkoii1337"` with your username

-**Step 6.** Click on bottom-left corner on the blue button and select "Reopen in Container"
+**Step 7.** Click on bottom-left corner on the blue button and select "Reopen in Container"

 ![Reopen in Container](/docs/img/dev-container.png)

-**Step 7.** Wait for the container to build the docker images.
+**Step 8.** Wait for the container to build the docker images.

 Once the devcontainer is ready, refer to this link [Getting Started](/docs/01_getting_started.ipynb) and get started.